jonathanking/protein-transformer/README.md

   --eval_train EVAL_TRAIN
                         Perform an evaluation of the entire training set after a training epoch.
-  --eval_train_drmsd EVAL_TRAIN_DRMSD
-                        Perform an evaluation of the entire training set after a training epoch.
   -opt {adam,sgd}, --optimizer {adam,sgd}
                         Training optimizer.
   -fctf FRACTION_COMPLETE_TF, --fraction_complete_tf FRACTION_COMPLETE_TF
                         Fraction of the time to use teacher forcing for every timestep of the batch.
-Model trainsfastest when this is 1.
+Model trains fastest when this is 1.
   -fsstf FRACTION_SUBSEQ_TF, --fraction_subseq_tf FRACTION_SUBSEQ_TF
                         Fraction of the time to use teacher forcing on a per-